Chromatophore/HP48-Superchip/investigations/quirk_display.md

 (existing code at 0051D)
 ```

-Then this should compact down the existing code sufficiently to allow us to fit in the extra instructions.
-Naturally, this will make hires and lores slower instructions, but, realistically, no one is calling these instructions with any frequency.
-We pretty much have all of the instructions we need to do this present in the area except for B = C, which I should be able to get from the saturn instruction set but, uh, we've had trouble with that before.
+Then this should compact down the existing code sufficiently to allow us to fit in the instructions we need.
+Naturally, this will make hires and lores into slower instructions, but, realistically, no one is calling these instructions with any frequency.
+We pretty much have all of the instructions we need to do this present in the area except for the B register related ones, which I should be able to get from the saturn instruction set but, uh, we've had trouble with that before.
 Let's start disassembling.
 004D7 should be around byte 0x278.
 The Hex editor's showing me 33F18F6A for the next few bytes, so, there's our LC FF, which is 31FF:

 ```
 SCHIP 1.1 Disassembly w/ByteCode